All Episodes

 Hey.

-In light of your previous story, uh, it's Christmas time, and it sounds like the liberal media is once again comparing Barack Obama to Jesus.
+In light of your previous story, it's Christmas time, and it sounds like the liberal media is once again comparing Barack Obama to Jesus.

-There's no room in the inn.
+There's no room in the end.

 Let's go to the grab audio soundbite number 10, Ed.

-The city of Washington is having some trouble finding suitable accommodations for the incoming Queen and the President.
+The city of Washington is having some trouble finding suitable accommodations for the incoming Queen and the president.

 She wants to stay at Blair House, but it's booked and nothing else will do.